Important questions for self-publishers to ask

 How much editing will my manuscript require?

-The amount of editing really depends on how much work has already been done by you in terms of drafts, writing and rewriting and … did we mention rewriting?
+The amount of editing depends on how much work has already been done by you on drafts, writing and rewriting and did we mention rewriting?

-We usually estimate the time required based on our experience of manuscript at various stages of their lives.
-However, we really need to see a manuscript before being able to provide an accurate figure.
+We estimate the time required based on our experience of manuscripts at various stages of their lives.
+However, we need to see a manuscript before being able to provide an accurate figure.